ganeti/ganeti/man/gnt-instance.rst

 instance.
 The numbering of disks starts at zero, and at least one disk needs to be passed.
-For each disk, either the size or the adoption source needs to be given, and optionally the access mode (read-only or the default of read-write) and the LVM volume group can also be specified (via the ``vg`` key).
-For DRBD devices, a different VG can be specified for the metadata device using the ``metavg`` key.
+For each disk, either the size or the adoption source needs to be given, and optionally the access mode (read-only or the default of read-write).
 The size is interpreted (when no unit is given) in mebibytes.
 You can also use one of the suffixes *m*, *g* or *t* to specify the exact the units used; these suffixes map to mebibytes, gibibytes and tebibytes.
+For LVM and DRBD devices, the LVM volume group can also be specified (via the ``vg`` key).
+For DRBD devices, a different VG can be specified for the metadata device using the ``metavg`` key.
+For ExtStorage devices, also the ``provider`` option is mandatory, to specify which ExtStorage provider to use.

+When creating ExtStorage disks, also arbitrary parameters can be passed, to the ExtStorage provider.
+Those parameters are passed as additional comma separated options.
+Therefore, an ExtStorage disk provided by provider ``pvdr1`` with parameters ``param1``, ``param2`` would be passed as ``--disk 0:size=10G,provider=pvdr1,param1=val1,param2=val2``.

 When using the ``adopt`` key in the disk definition, Ganeti will reuse those volumes (instead of creating new ones) as the